bendalby82/cf-tcp-routing-ssl/README.md

-# Cloud Foundry TCP Routing and SSL
+# Walkthrough: Cloud Foundry TCP Routing and SSL
-Using Cloud Foundry's TCP routing feature to terminate SSL at your application
+Use Cloud Foundry's TCP routing feature to terminate SSL directly in your application

 # Introduction
 A common security requirement for customers in regulated industries such as banking and healthcare is that all traffic should be secured end-to-end with SSL.
 Prior to Pivotal Cloud Foundry 1.8, inbound SSL connections would [always terminate on the Gorouter](http://docs.pivotal.io/pivotalcf/1-9/adminguide/securing-traffic.html#ssl_options), and further encryption could only be achieved between the Gorouter and running applications by installing Pivotal's [IPsec Add-on](https://docs.pivotal.io/addon-ipsec/index.html)